 The early stages of this new life without alcohol are an amazing opportunity to redefine coping mechanisms, gain a new perspective on relationships, and start cultivating new habits and a life for yourself that is happy, healthy and rewarding.
 For more inspiration, take a look at what these seven drinkers in recovery have to say about their experiences related to abstaining from alcohol use and how their lives have changed for the better.

 If your drinking habits are impacting your life in a negative manner, and you simply cannot quit despite your desire to do so, acknowledging the need for help is the first step towards recovery.
 At The Cabin Sydney, we offer discreet outpatient help for alcohol and other addictions.
 Our trained, licensed, and experienced addition treatment counsellors can treat both adults and teens.
-Contact us today for a free initial consultation.
+Contact us today for an initial consultation.